willianathompson/configure-ad/README.md

 </p>
 <p>

 Verify the domain users by opening Active Directory Users and Computers.
-Navigate to the _EMPLOYEES Organizational Unit (OU) and select a random user.
+Navigate to the _EMPLOYEES Organizational Unit (OU) and select a random user(**rab.feb**).
 Use that user's credentials to log into Client-1.
 </p>
 <p>